 A charter school approved by the Board shall be nonsectarian in its organizational structure and operations.
 A charter school approved by the Board shall not discriminate against any student, employee, or any other person on the basis of ethnicity, religion, national origin, sex, disability, special needs, athletic ability, academic ability or any other ground that would be unlawful if done by a public school.
 A charter school approved by the Board may serve any grade or combination of grades from kindergarten through grade twelve (12).

-Application: For a charter school application to be considered complete, the application (i) shall be submitted on the form of Kentucky Charter School Application as incorporated by reference in 701 KAR 8:020, (ii) shall satisfy the requirements of KRS 160.1593 and 701 KAR 8:020, and (iii) shall satisfy the requirements of the District.
+Application: For a charter school application to be considered complete, the application (a) shall be submitted on the form of Kentucky Charter School Application as incorporated by reference in 701 KAR 8:020, (b) shall satisfy the requirements of KRS 160.1593 and 701 KAR 8:020, (c) shall satisfy the requirements of the District and shall also be submitted as a written notification of the application simultaneously to the state board as a record of the filing.
 Incomplete applications shall be denied.
-An applicant shall be provided a detailed account of any deficiency in the application and shall be permitted ten (10) calendar days after receipt of such account to remedy the deficiency.
+An applicant shall be provided a detailed analysis of the application which shall include any identified deficiencies.
+The applicant shall be permitted ten (10) calendar days after receipt of such analysis to address any identified deficiencies, including allowing an applicant to request a sixty (60) day extension to seek technical assistance in curing deficiencies from the state board.
 If supplemental information is not provided to remedy the deficiency, or the supplemental information provided is not sufficient, the application shall be denied by the Board.1

 Request for Charter School Applications: The request shall contain all information that will enable an applicant to submit a complete application to the Board, including but not limited to the form of Kentucky Charter School Application, a description of specific evidences to be provided by the applicant, a Scoring Rubric, and any additional information required by the Board.